TheorieMPQ/cluster-guide/README.md

 ```shell
 $ squeue
 ```
-A more complete sex of examples and precisions can be found here: https://hpc-uit.readthedocs.io/en/latest/jobs/examples.html.
+A more complete set of examples and precisions can be found here: https://hpc-uit.readthedocs.io/en/latest/jobs/examples.html.

 ### Jupiter interacting notebook